sharpdressedcodes/react-crossword/README.md

 Now open [http://127.0.0.1:3001/](http://127.0.0.1:3001/) in your browser.

+### Data
+There are 2 data files located inside `./data`.
+You can switch between them by modifying the configuration inside `./src/js/config/main.js`.
+Remember to rebuild the project after switching.

 ### Tests
 #### Unit
 Jest and Enzyme are being used in this project.
 The test files are located in `./tests/unit/components`